 1. You are not alone – know this

-The very first step to take to battle loneliness and its overwhelming feeling is to realize the position that you’re in.
-This is your job, you signed up for it, and working in isolation comes with this.
+The very first step to take to battle loneliness and its overwhelming feeling is to realize the position you’re in.
+This is your job; you signed up for it, and working in isolation comes with this.
 This means that you aren’t alone in this feeling.
 Everyone that works from home also feels the same way as you.
 In the US alone, 20% of remote workers (roughly 1 million people) currently struggle with loneliness.

 Saying that other people feel what you feel isn’t meant to be comforting.
 But it helps you to realize that it is something that comes with remote working.
-It’s a part of the work model and is, therefore, something that you have to brace yourself for.
+It’s a part of the work model and is, therefore, something you have to brace yourself for.
 You should know that those feelings aren’t unique to you in any way.
 There are millions of other people in your shoes worldwide.

 2. Understand yourself